pmean/build-website/text/04/selection-bias.md

 mathematics.
 These puzzles can sometimes help you understand complex mathematical concepts that are important in Statistics.
 In the summer, they re-use puzzlers from earlier years, and just last week, they re-used one of my favorites.
-A \"nameless mathematician\" during World War II was asked to help with a military problem.
+A "nameless mathematician" during World War II was asked to help with a military problem.
 A lot of bombers were not returning from their missions, so the Royal Air Force wanted to put armor on the bombers.
 But where to put it?
-They couldn\'t put it everywhere because it would be too heavy.
+They couldn't put it everywhere because it would be too heavy.
 So this mathematician looked at the planes that returned and noted where they had holes from enemy fire.
 These holes were distributed more or less randomly throughout the